6 Day Trips From NYC to the Quiet of Nature

-Flashy billboards, sun-blocking skyscrapers, bright lights, horns, and voices blaring everywhere: these are the calling cards of New York City.
-But this exciting city with the reputation of a city that never sleeps can get overwhelming.
+Flashy billboards, sun-blocking skyscrapers, bright lights, horns, and voices blaring everywhere are just a few of New York City's calling cards.
+But living in "The City That Never Sleeps" can get overwhelming.

 On the physical level, farmlands represent the food that sustains our bodies.
 But somehow, just seeing miles and miles of unending lush, green farmlands also has a calming effect on the soul.
 For those looking for a day trip from noisy New York City to more serene environs, a day trip to the farmlands of Lancaster County, Pennsylvania is just what the doctor ordered.